Key takeaways:

 I want to get my biases out of the way up front here:

-I have avoided writing about shilajit or fulvic acid because it comes across as eating overpriced dirt.
-The rave reviews of shilajit on social media seem too good to be true, and I just assumed the hype was from people selling dirt.
-However, there is a lot of research that shows there may actually be something to it… I’ll present the research here; you can make up your own mind on the subject.
-Keep in mind that some of these studies are probably funded by companies that are making money selling people dirt.
-(Sorry – the bias slipped in again :-)
+I have avoided writing about shilajit or fulvic acid because, well… it comes across as eating overpriced dirt.
+The rave reviews of Shilajit on social media seem too good to be true, and I just assumed the hype was from people selling dirt.
+However, quite a bit of research shows there may actually be something to it… I’ll present the research here; you can make up your own mind on the subject.

 What is the difference between shilajit and fulvic acid?